- Adult Skin Problems Slideshow

 How is Weber-Christian disease diagnosed?

 The diagnosis is made usually by taking a piece of tissue (biopsy) and examining it under a microscope.
-There is inflammation of the affected fatty lobules (central part of the fat) of body with increased numbers of white blood cells around the fat and sometimes degeneration or death of fat cells called necrosis.
+There is inflammation of the affected fatty lobules (central part of the fat) with increased numbers of white blood cells around the fat and sometimes degeneration or death of fat cells called necrosis.

 Laboratory tests using a simple blood draw may be helpful as extra information to suggest inflammation when Weber-Christian disease is suspected.
-There is no single lab test that completely defines this diagnosis.
+There is no single lab test that completely defines this disease.
 Abnormal tests such as a highly elevated erythrocyte sedimentation rate, also called "sed rate" or ESR, may be useful.
 Additionally, mildly elevated white blood cell count (WBC) on a complete blood cell count (CBC) may be found.

 Normal lab tests, including serum and urine amylase and lipase, help to distinguish Weber-Christian from other diseases of the fat caused by pancreatitis (inflammation of the pancreas).
 A normal alpha-1 antitrypsin level helps to differentiate Weber-Christian disease from a separate fatty inflammatory disease (panniculitis) caused by alpha-1 antitrypsin deficiency.